What makes a website search great? Is it its ability to search what you type?

 - Provide Faceted/Attribute Finding in Search Results

 A great extension/tool for making product search a piece of cake is by granting users to find and sort items based on the attributes or facets.
-This allows users to set the criteria (depending on their choices), such as brand’s name, relevance, latest trends, price, etc. This ensures that customers would get the dynamic results in accordance with their preferences and not something which sites want them to see.
+This allows users to set the criteria (depending on their choices), such as the brand’s name, relevance, latest trends, price, etc. This ensures that customers would get the dynamic results in accordance with their preferences and not something which sites want them to see.

-For example: Work on website search by adding simple drop-down components based on primary facets like model number, model date, date of manufacturing etc.
+For example: Work on website search by adding simple drop-down components based on primary facets like model number, model date, date of manufacturing, etc.